Using the Special Collections

 The "Michaux Bible"

 The “Michaux Bible” : The Library holds a copy of the French Geneva Bible published in 1657, associated with the history of early Huguenots in Virginia.
 Some descendants of Abraham Michaux (or Michaeux) are recorded on pages within this Bible.
-Please note that all of the family history information contained in this volume has been translated and published in a critical edition in several issues of the Virginia Historical Magazine (44/4 Oct 1936 – 46/1 Jan 1938); the genealogical data and the history of the Bible itself are widely available online.
-The volume itself is very delicate and has been placed in storage to protect it from further deterioration.
+Please note that all of the family history information contained in this volume has been transcribed and published in a critical edition in several issues of the Virginia Historical Magazine (44/4 Oct 1936 – 46/1 Jan 1938); the genealogical data and the history of the Bible itself are widely available online.
+The volume is very delicate and has been placed in storage to protect it from further deterioration.
 We regret that physical access to the book is restricted for this reason.